odpi/egeria-docs/site/docs/connectors/governance-daemon/open-lineage-janus-connector.md

 # Open Lineage Janus Connector

-The Open Lineage Janus connector allows the Open Lineages Services to connect with a JanusGraph database.
+The Open Lineage Janus connector allows the Open Lineage Services to connect with a JanusGraph database.

 The Connector can be configured to connect to either an embedded JanusGraph database or a standalone JanusGraph server.
 For more details on possible configurations please use the documentation [offered by JanusGraph](https://docs.janusgraph.org/basics/deployment/).